TmoreiraBR/UnityMLAgents3rdProject/README.md

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

+For this particular implementation MADDPG was used to solve the environment.

 ### (Optional) Challenge: Crawler Environment

 After you have successfully completed the project, you might like to solve the more difficult **Soccer** environment.